microsoft/Office365APIEditor/README.md

 # Office365APIEditor

-You can test Office 365 API easily.
+You can test Office 365 API and Microsoft Graph easily.

 ## Download options